 Workgroup’s Recommendation to Panel

 The Workgroup asks Panel to agree that this Self-Governance Modification should proceed to consultation.

+Some Workgroup Participants requested that Panel re-consider whether this Modification should be subject to self-governance procedures.
+An additional question in the consultation could elicit further information in this regard.

+Some Workgroup Participants continue to be of the view that self-governance procedures are appropriate.

 Appended Representations